AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ## Complex Table Constructs with Table markers

-All the complex table constructs can also be used along with table markers.
+Complex table constructs can also be used along with table markers.
+Below are the examples of using Complex Table constructs along with Table Markers (`table-start`, `table-end`).

 ## Dynamically expand table rows or columns
 Specify the cell extension property in any tag inside the table cell to indicate whether to expand table rows